 Most Fair Workweek laws require employers to maintain detailed records related to employee schedules, work hours, and other relevant data.
 This includes clock-in and clock-out times and any modifications made to an employee’s schedule, like shift swaps or changes.
 If the law requires consent for different scheduling practices, evidence of this consent should also be maintained.

 Fair Workweek laws are different from other types of labor laws and lawsuits because the burden of providing proof is always on the employer.
 This means the employer automatically assumes guilt.
-If an employer is unable to provide sufficient evidence of compliance with Fair Work Week laws, it may be assumed that they are in violation of the regulations.
-Accurately documenting all of these records helps ensure transparency and accountability in scheduling practices and are necessary for addressing potential disputes or complaints.
+If an employer is unable to provide sufficient evidence of compliance with Fair Workweek laws, it may be assumed that they are in violation of the regulations.
+Accurately documenting all of these records helps ensure transparency and accountability in scheduling practices and is necessary for restaurant operators to address any potential disputes or complaints with employees.

-So how can multi-unit restaurants can maintain compliance with all of these different labor laws?
+So, how can multi-unit restaurants comply with these different labor laws?

-In order to effectively navigate these labor laws, restaurants need a defined strategy in place.
-Manually tracking scheduling information on excel, or with pen and paper, is no longer a sufficient method for restaurants to maintain compliance.
+In order to effectively navigate the labor laws explained above, restaurants need a defined strategy in place.
+Manually tracking scheduling information on spreadsheets or with pen and paper is no longer sufficient for restaurants to maintain compliance, which is why a restaurant operations management system can be helpful.

-Utilizing the proper scheduling tools can position every store manager for success and help them avoid costly labor law infractions.
-The first step is for restaurants to always maintain accurate records that reflect compliance with the law.
-The right automated scheduling system will also streamline how the laws are incorporated into your company policies.
+By utilizing the proper scheduling tools, restaurants can position every manager for success and avoid costly labor law infractions.
+Restaurant scheduling software can also influence how the laws are incorporated into your company policies and create company-wide alignment.

 Part 2.